rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 DELIMITER ;
 ```

-This does not really count as pre-processing, as it has to be done only once and
+This has to be done only once and after that can be manually filled in when new
-after that can be manually filled in when new areas are added.
+areas are added to the database (a very infrequent event for us).

 #### minimumElevationInMeters, maximumElevationInMeters, verbatimElevation

-In Specify you can store altitude in different units and, we make use use of
+In Specify you can store altitude in different units and we make use use of
 that, as we have many historical collections with altitudes given in feet, so we
 have altitudes in metres and feet.
-Darwin Core only
+Darwin Core only accepts altitude in metres,
-accepts altitude in metres, so we have to convert the ones that are in feet.
-We
+so we have to convert the ones in feet.
+We want to deliver the original values
-want to deliver the original values in feet as `verbatimElevation`, but do not
+in feet as `verbatimElevation`, but do not want to overwrite the verbatim
-want to overwrite the verbatim altitudes we already have.
-Therefore, we need
+altitudes we already have.
+Therefore, we need fields for
-fields for `minimumElevationInMeters`, `maximumElevationInMeters` and
+`minimumElevationInMeters`, `maximumElevationInMeters` and `verbatimElevation`.
-`verbatimElevation`.
 I have put them in `Number1`, `Number2` and `Text3` in the
 [**Locality Detail**](https://data.rbg.vic.gov.au/specify/specifyschema/table/locality)
 table.